vilst3r/auto-dev-setup/README.md

 - iTerm2 configuration left to manual user configuration through the GUI

 # TODO
-- Update script to pull from `dotfiles` repository for bash, vim & emacs settings
 - Add iTerm2 configuration in spare time in the future